GiselleUlloa/GiselleUlloa/README.md

 - 👋 Hi, I’m @GiselleUlloa
-- 👀 I’m interested in ...JavaScript, Html, CSS,python ,
+- 👀 I’m interested in ...JavaScript, Html, CSS,javascript ,other
-- 🌱 I’m currently learning ...Web Development, Python,databases,c/c++, python, php y rubi.
+- 🌱 I’m currently learning ...Web Development, Python,databases, php
 - 💞️ I’m looking to collaborate on ...mainly to acquire knowledge in various programming languages.
 - 📫 How to reach me ...giselle.ulloa123456@gmail.com